Options for Women at Higher Risk

 You may also qualify for assistance from programs that help with drug costs or offer low-cost or free prescriptions.

-The Affordable Care Act requires insurance plans (started on or after September 24, 2014) to cover the cost (with no co-payments) of the risk-lowering drugs tamoxifen and raloxifene for women at high risk of breast cancer.
+The Affordable Care Act requires insurance plans (started on or after September 24, 2014) to cover the cost (with no co-payments) of the risk-reducing drugs tamoxifen and raloxifene for women at high risk of breast cancer.
 Learn more about this coverage.

 Generic drugs are available.
 Generic drugs cost less than name brand drugs but are just as effective.